Defragster/Tset/README.md

 TO USE :: Put the files from the repository in a known folder.
 Run Tset.cmd ( must include extention .cmd! ) from the Sketch folder where the INO is stored for IDE usage.
 It can run from within your IDE or from CMD line or Explorer window.

+NOTE: You must edit Tset.cmd1 to have proper folder paths to your local system.
+And it you aren't an English keyboard user make an edit to Tset.cmd2 from the specified: keys=en-us.

 Other note: Nothing stops making a bad combination - like asking for a 256 MHZ T_LC - so that would cause a build to fail.